OpenVPN/openvpn/doc/man-sections/vpn-network-options.rst

   ``mode`` can be one of:

+  :code:`subnet`
+    Use a subnet rather than a point-to-point topology by configuring the tun interface with a local IP address and subnet mask, similar to the topology used in ``--dev tap`` and ethernet bridging mode.
+This mode allocates a single IP address per connecting client and works on Windows as well.
+This is the default.

   :code:`net30`
     Use a point-to-point topology, by allocating one /30 subnet per client.
 This is designed to allow point-to-point semantics when some or all of the connecting clients might be Windows systems.
-This is the default.

   :code:`p2p`
     Use a point-to-point topology where the remote endpoint of